 ● Make sure to dust mop the area you’re planning to strip

 Don’t forget to prepare dust mop procedures.
 After the dust mop, you can use a putty knife to remove any substances stuck to the floor.
-You should make sure that there isn’t any debris left behind.

 ● Do a proper preparation of stripping solution